Discover the Joy of Science Teacher Careers

 Breakdown of Salaries

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for kindergarten and elementary school teachers is $55,490.
-Middle-school teachers earn $56,720, and high-school teachers make $58,030.
+According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for elementary school teachers is $63,930.
+Middle-school teachers earn $63,550, and high-school teachers average $65,930.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-The BLS also reports that the following full-time postsecondary teaching positions earned these median annual salaries:
+The BLS also reports that the following full-time postsecondary teaching positions earned these average annual salaries:

 Although entry-level, primary and secondary education positions may start at a lower rate, science teachers tend to make higher salaries than the average teacher.
 This is a result of two factors: the high demand for qualified science teachers and the advanced education often required to teach in the field.
 Public school teachers also enjoy extensive benefits, including summer and winter breaks, pension plans and comprehensive healthcare packages.